Guinea pig or hamster? They look similar, but they’re very different pets.

 They don’t use their paws to climb and pull themselves up.

-Instead, they are good at jumping.
+Instead, they’re good at jumping.

 On the other hand, hamsters are quite enthusiastic about climbing and they love to scale up the bars in the cage.